← Back to Homepage

 Data Center Water Usage

-LIVE Measuring data-center water use against the public record
+Measuring data-center water use against the public record

 Background

-The question that set this off: how much water do data centers actually use — and how much of that can you verify from the public record rather than a press release?
+How much water do data centers actually use — and how much of that can you verify from the public record rather than a press release?

 A Look Inside